rolling-scopes-school/tasks/tasks/piskel-clone.md

     - Stroke (to draw straight lines)
     - Rectangle  (*optional*)
     - Circle  (*optional*)
+- Please use Tools in https://www.piskelapp.com/ as an ideal example of what should be done.
+Use only main functionality without keyboard modifiers (ALT or SHIFT keys)
 - Preview
     - Small animation preview window in the top right corner
     - Full screen mode